 You can choose from courses in the following subjects: Anthropology; Art (Curating, Fine Art, and Textiles); Communication Studies; Computing; Cultural and Social Studies; Dance Movement Therapy; Design; Drama and Theatre Arts; Education; English and Comparative Literature (Cultural Studies and English); History; History of Art; Languages (French, German, Portuguese, and Spanish); Music (Academic, Creative, Practical, and Technical Studies); Politics and Economics; Psychology; Sociology; and Visual Cultures.
 For offerings see Study Abroad programmes.

 Photo by Hillary Ponte 11F, Fall 2012 Program Participant

-The exchange is open to qualified students who have completed two years of college-level study and are in good academic standing.
-Please check with the global education office if you are interested.
+The exchange is open to qualified students who have completed two years of college-level study and are in good academic and behavioral standing.

 Fall Term: September-December